Housing advice if you are under 16

 I’m under 16 and I want to leave home – where can I go for help?

-What you tell us will be confidential, and we will only pass it on if we think you are in danger.
+What you tell us is confidential.
+We will only tell someone else if we think you are in danger.

 I’m already homeless – what can I do?